thesnapdragon/firereader/README.md

 ## Description

-FireReader is an RSS reader, powered by The Old Reader
+FireReader is a simple RSS reader, powered by The Old Reader

+*Features:*

+* Marking feeds read automatically as you scroll
+* Fully compatible with Google Reader API

 Actually the app can use any RSS reader, that provides the good old Google Reader API.
 At this time only tested with The Old Reader.